A reader of this blog recently asked an intriguing question:

 Because rest periods are 10 minutes in length (Wage Order 4, subd.
 12(A)), they impose practical limitations on an employee’s movement.
 That is, during a rest period an employee generally can travel at most five minutes from a work post before returning to make it back on time.
 Thus, one would expect that employees will ordinarily have to remain on site or nearby.
 This constraint, which is of course common to all rest periods, is not sufficient to establish employer control.

 Based on that, it seems pretty clear that employers CAN require employees to stay on premises during rest breaks.

 On the other hand, the court confusingly went on to mention that requiring employees to remain on call would prevent employees from taking a walk of 5 minutes out and back during their rest breaks, and based in part on that, employees should not be on call during their rest breaks.
 The court also stated this:

 Nonetheless, one cannot square the practice of compelling employees to remain at the ready, tethered by time and policy to particular locations or communications devices, with the requirement to relieve employees of all work duties and employer control during 10-minute rest periods. [emphasis added].

 I’m not sure what to make of the above statements as they seem contradictory.

 I think the definitive rule on this issue for now will remain the interpretation set out by the California labor board.
 That agency is, after all, charged with enforcing rest break laws in the state of California.
 On their website, the California labor board states:

 Q. Can my employer require that I stay on the work premises during my rest period?

 While the supreme court is not bound by the labor board’s interpretations, the court definitely gives them weight.
-And I don’t see the California labor board altering its policy based upon the above ambiguity in Augustus.
-So I think the answer for now remains: during rest breaks, employees can be required to remain on premises.
+So I think the answer is: during rest breaks, employees may NOT be required to remain on premises.